tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 * HTML generator.
 * Markdown generator.
 * java -jar commandline executable.
+* Markdown editor with preview and PDF + HTML generation.
+   * Mac OS X app + dmg for install.
 * Maven plugin.

 Thanks to [John Gruber](http://www.daringfireball.net) for the brilliant [markdown](http://daringfireball.net/projects/markdown) document format, and to [iText Software Corp.](http://itextpdf.com) for making an excellent easy to use PDF library and making it available as open source.